Mukul Dey: Professional career

 Dey was appointed the first Indian Principal of the Government School of Art, Calcutta, in 1928.
 Since Dey was committed to imposing an Indian identity on the then British-controlled art establishment, he quickly drove teachers too closely linked with Company School painting out of the institution.
 While at Government School of Art, Calcutta Mukul Dey was responsible for starting a women's section there.
 Prior to his time only men could join this institution as art students.

 Gracefully drawn images of Bengali villagers executed in dry-point have become what Dey is most associated with.
 Some of his finer works are dry-point etchings that have been hand-coloured with watercolors, coloured pencils, or thin washes of ink.
 Dey is also remembered for his portraits of various Indian personalities, including members of the Tagore and Tata families, Albert Einstein, and Mohandas Karamchand Gandhi.
 He also depicted lesser known personalities, such as Josephine MacLeod, the promoter of Swami Vivekananda's Ramakrishna order at Belur Math.
 Incidentally, it was Josephine MacLeod who first brought Okakura Kakuzo to India from Japan in 1901–1902.

 Manishi Dey, the younger brother of Mukul, was a member of the Progressive Artists' Group and a prominent painter of the Bengal School of Art.
 In contrast to his more steady brother Mukul, Manishi travelled tirelessly throughout India.
+Earlier in 1916, Dey became the first Indian to be elected a member of the Chicago Society of Etchers.
+Later in his career, he served as the curator of the National Gallery of Modern Art, New Delhi, from 1956 to 1958.

 Legacy

 Mukul Dey's works are found in the collections of the Victoria and Albert Museum, London, the Indian Museum, Kolkata, the National Gallery of Modern Art NGMA in Mumbai, and the National Gallery of Art, New Delhi.
 The Mukul Dey Archives are housed at Mukul Dey's former home, named Chitralekha, at Santiniketan.

 He was also the illustrator for many book projects, one of his earliest was a scholarly book Shantiniketan Bolpur School of Rabindranath Tagore, which he illustrated for the later Nobel Prize winner in 1916.
+In 1987, he was elected a fellow of the Lalit Kala Akademi, New Delhi.